baoqger/chrisbao/source/_posts/how-to-implement-libpcap-on-linux-with-raw-socket-part1.md

 - The second argument is a device-dependent request code.
 You can see we called `ioctl` twice.
 The first call uses request code *SIOC**G**IFFLAGS* to get flags, and the second call uses request code *SIOC**S**IFFLAGS* to set flags.
 Do not be fooled by these two constant values, which are spelled alike.
 - The third argument is for returning information to the requesting process.

+Now the sniffer can retrieve all the data packets received on the network card, no matter to which host the packets are addressed.
 ### Summary

 This article examined what `PF_PACKET` socket is, how it works and why the application can get raw Ethernet packets.
 Furthermore, we discussed how to bind the sniffer to one specific network interface and how can make the sniffer work in the promiscuous mode.
 The next article will examine how to implement the packet filter functionality, which is very useful to a network sniffer.